-Those coaches or officials who do not attend a regularly scheduled rules interpretation meeting or the scheduled make-up meeting may request a special make-up meeting from an interpreter listed below.
-Such meeting must be held no later than February 25, 2009.
+Those coaches or officials who do not attend a regularly scheduled rules interpretation meeting or not complete this requirement on-line or not attend the scheduled make-up meeting may request a special make-up meeting from an interpreter listed below.
+Such meeting must be held no later than March 8, 2012.
 The fee for a Special Make-up Meeting is \$50.00.
-Requests made after February 25, 2009 must be addressed to the Commissioner.
+Requests made after March 8, 2012 must be addressed to the Commissioner.

 Interpreters Email Address

 Dale Gabor dgabor@ignatius.edu

 Bob Meuleman bob@meuleman.us

-Max Benton max.benton@wright.edu
+Max Benton max.benton@frontier.com

 Steve Hurley stevenhurley@hotmail.com

-Steve Neil sneil@ohsaa.org

 Section 3.2.
-2010 Regional Track and Field Tournaments
+2012 Regional Track and Field Tournaments